 Story World runs every Wednesday and Friday during school term time at 10.45AM.
 Enjoy a preschool story, singing and craft time for children to enjoy with their parents and caregivers.
 Let Bee and Sally be your tour guides in Story World, exploring the best children's books the library has to offer, and laying the foundations for a lifelong love of stories.
 No charge.

 Songs, rhymes, and music-making for our youngest customers.
 A warm, friendly, tuneful social opportunity for babies and caregivers alike.
 Come ready to lift your voice and make a joyful noise!
 BYO instruments, or borrow something from us.
 Get with the band!
 Thursdays at 10.30AM during school term time.
 No charge.
+Baby Band is currently on a break over the school holidays.

 We consider the Children's Library to be a library without walls, and as such, outreach is one of our specialties.
 Staff from the Children’s Library are available to visit your school to talk about books and the Library, read to your students, help mark literary celebrations, be involved with Reading Together first meetings or graduations, and inspire your staff.